 10. Home Improvement

-Repairing and remodelling of homes require the knowledge of numbers.
-In order to get this job done efficiently, algebra is needed.
+Repairing and remodeling of homes require the knowledge of numbers.
+To get this job done efficiently, algebra is needed.
 The basics of algebra and numbers will help you in determining the amount of particular material required to get the desired project finished; for example- an electrician will figure out the number of electrical circuits, a tile installer will estimate the number of tiles required to cover the floor of a particular room, a painter will determine the quantity of paint required to paint the walls, and so on.
 In each example, you might have noticed that algebra is involved in one way or the other.

 11. Health & Fitness

 A knowledge of algebra can even prove beneficial for your health.
-While losing your weight, you might have noticed that you first calculate your Body Mass Index (BMI), then watch out for food intake, and hence, monitor your calories.
+While losing weight, you might have noticed that you first calculate your Body Mass Index (BMI), then watch out for food intake, and hence, monitor your calories.
 Now, the calculation of BMI is done with the help of some equations.
 Similarly, in case you want to calculate your body fat percentage, some other equations might be involved.
 It’s quite surprising that while on a weight-loss journey, several equations are helping you in one way or the other.
-In the gym, while lifting weights, a trainer determines the amount of weight which a person can lift depending upon the latter’s weight.
+In the gym, while lifting weights, a trainer determines the amount of weight that a person can lift depending upon the latter’s weight.

 12. Outdoor Landscaping

-Landscaping is yet another area which requires a person to not only be good with numbers but also basic algebraic operations.
+Landscaping is yet another area that requires a person to not only be good with numbers but also with basic algebraic operations.
 While designing a planter box, you will notice that algebra is required.
 First, you will measure the length, breadth, and height of the box, you will calculate the volume, the amount of soil or manure required, and the underlying cost of this whole project.
 Undoubtedly, almost every step will involve some algebraic equations.

 Suppose you just brought a new home and you want a pool in your backyard.
 What are you going to do?
 You will first calculate the area of your backyard and then you will determine in how much area you want your pool to be spread.
 Right?
-You might have observed that it is only with the help of some algebraic equations that you are able to carry out the aforesaid steps.
-After the determination of the area of the pool, you will calculate the amount of water to fill in the pool and also the time which will be taken to fill the pool to its brim or half the volume; which again requires algebra.
+You might have observed that it is only with the help of some algebraic equations that you can carry out the aforesaid steps.
+After the determination the area of the pool, you will calculate the amount of water to fill in the pool and also the time which will be taken to fill the pool to its brim or half the volume; which again requires algebra.